-Whether you’re looking for action and adventure in a fantasy realm or a heart-wrenching high school drama, you’ll find it among the many anime series on Netflix.
+Whether you’re looking for adventure in a fantasy realm or a heart-wrenching high school drama, you’ll find it among the many anime shows on Netflix.
 This article is here to help you sort through the best of the best to choose your next binge-worthy series.

 Genre: Action, Adventure, Coming of Age

-Hunter x Hunter is a classic shounen anime.
+Naruto is a classic entry in the shounen anime genre.
 (Shounen really means anime targeted at young boys, but is used practically to refer to PG adventure shows, often with a young boy as their main character.
-Think Dragon Ball Z, My Hero Academia, and Naruto.)
+Think Dragon Ball Z, My Hero Academia, and Hunter x Hunter.)

-The show is about a young boy whose body contains the powerful spirit of a fox demon who terrorised the town on the day he was born.
+The show is about a young boy whose body contains the powerful spirit of a fox demon who terrorized the town on the day he was born.